ajitsahu/k8s-cluster-setup/README.md

-# Kubernetes Cluster Setup Script with Multipass and `kubeadm`
+# Kubernetes Cluster setup script with Multipass and Kubeadm

 This script automates the creation of a Kubernetes cluster using [Multipass](https://multipass.run/) and [`kubeadm`](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/).
 It sets up a control plane node and worker nodes, installs Calico as the CNI (Container Network Interface), and ensures proper cleanup in case of errors or interruptions.